sheldu45/CoLiB.sh/README.md

-# CoLib-alias
+# CoLiB.sh
-a collaborative repo for alias profile
+a collaborative repo for bash profiling